Johnny Antonelli: Boston Braves

-Braves' "bonus baby"

 On July 4, 1948, Antonelli made his major league debut in the first game of a doubleheader against the Philadelphia Phillies, entering in relief to pitch the eighth inning and allowing one run in a 7–2 loss.
 While the Braves went on to win the 1948 NL championship, Antonelli was used largely as a batting practice pitcher.
 He appeared in only four games, all relief assignments in low-leverage situations.
 His large bonus dwarfed the salaries of veteran Braves like ace starting pitcher Johnny Sain, causing some resentment among his teammates.
 When the Braves voted to divide their World Series share from their loss to the Cleveland Indians, they voted not to award Antonelli any of their winnings.
 It took the intervention of Commissioner Happy Chandler for Antonelli to be given a 1/8 loser's share, equalling $571.31.

 His second season with the Braves, 1949, brought no pennants to Boston, but it saw Antonelli gain more experience.
 He made his first major league start in the first game of a doubleheader against the New York Giants on May 1, allowing two runs (one earned) in eight innings and earning his first major league win in a 4–2 triumph.
 On June 12, also in the second game of a doubleheader, he pitched a shutout against the Chicago Cubs.
 He had a 3–2 win–loss record through June 19, but after losing five decisions in a row through August 3, Antonelli worked exclusively out of the bullpen for the remainder of the season.
 He worked in 22 games (ten starts), notching his first three career complete games and his first shutout.
 Antonelli won three games, lost seven, posted a 3.56 earned run average (ERA), and struck out 48 hitters in 96 innings pitched.